Why Choose a Board-Certified Plastic Surgeon

 Proper care for your breast implants can help to improve their longevity, and this care begins during your breast augmentation recovery.
 For example, your plastic surgeon will advise you to wear a support garment or surgical bra during recovery.
 If you do not follow these guidelines, the lack of support can lead to increased sagging over time.

 You should always follow your plastic surgeon's guidelines for annual checkups, as well as performing regular self-checks.
-If you have silicone implants, the FDA recommends getting an MRI three years after the initial surgery and then every two years after that.
+If you have silicone implants, the FDA recommends getting an MRI 5-6 years after the initial surgery and then every 2-3 years after that.
 Taking proper care of your implants can help you extend the life of your new look and give you more time before you are likely to require breast implant replacement.

 The views expressed in this blog are those of the author and do not necessarily reflect the opinions of the American Society of Plastic Surgeons.